North Hanover Township School District

 Northern Burlington County Regional High School with 1,403 students in grades 9-12.
 Both schools are in the Columbus section of Mansfield Township.
 The district's 2013-14 budget included $35.6 million in spending which is allocated using a formula that reflects the population and the value of the assessed property in each of the constituent municipalities, under which taxpayers in North Hanover Township pay 14.2% of the district's tax levy.

 History

-Endeavour School was constructed on Joint Base MDL at a cost of $75 million and opened for the 2019-20 school year, replacing the former Atlantis (which had 208 students in grades 1-2), Discover and Columbia schools.
+Endeavour School was constructed on Joint Base MDL at a cost of $75 million and opened for the 2019-20 school year, replacing the former Discovery (pre-K and Kindergarten) Atlantis (1st and 2nd grade), and Columbia (3rd and 4th grade).
 The new Endeavour School will run through fourth grade, reducing the frequent changes of students between buildings every two years, as each school had accommodated two grades.

 Attendance area

 It is the singular elementary school district for most of the township, except portions on Joint Base McGuire-Dix-Lakehurst, which is listed by the U.S. Census Bureau as having its own school district.
 Students on portions of the joint base attend area school district public schools, as the Department of Defense Education Activity (DoDEA) does not operate any schools on that base.
 Students on-post in the McGuire and Dix areas (McGuire Air Force Base and Fort Dix) may attend one of the following in their grade levels, with all siblings in a family taking the same choice: North Hanover Township District (elementary district), Northern Burlington County Regional School District (secondary district), and Pemberton Township School District (K-12).